kracejic/runningDict/readme.md

 ~~~
 mkdir build ; cd build
 cmake ..
+make update
 make check
 ~~~

+Update is needed only once for downloading of dependencies.

 If you want to install the software, do this: